ankitsharma1999/Send-Mail-using-Python/README.md

 * When the process is completed navigate to the *dist* folder to get the *.exe* file.

+## To Dos:

+* Create a Window that asks user for their mail id and password and saves it to `config.py` file

 **Currently works only with G-Mail.**

 **Any issues or bug reports will be highly appreciated**